 Uses a combination of basic authentication, reliable rest calls, and unfortunate web scraping.
 Documentation available.

 Created as a way to abstract the functions used in KUMobile project (listed below) so that others could make use of it as well.
-The latest build is also available through rawgit CDN service here.
+The latest build is available through rawgit CDN service here.

 The Oakland Scheduler is a tool created specifically for Oakland University in order to make choosing classes easier.